 We are happy to arrange travel for you within India pre and post our retreat.
 Many participants like to do the Golden Triangle to visit the important sites and monuments, or we can arrange another experience for you.
 Please see the example of the Golden Triangle Tour below.
 Other options can include Varanasi/Sarnath, Bodh Gaya, etc.

 Khushi received her training from the Himalayan Institute, the spearhead humanitarian organization of Swami Rama of the Himalayas, where she lived for 18 months.
 Her love of the Himalayan masters brought her right to their holy feet.
-She has been with APV School for more than 10 years, and has been teaching Yoga for 13.
+She has been with APV School for more than 10 years, and has been teaching Yoga for over 15.
 Her style is rooted in the Tantras, classical yoga sutras and vedanta, hatha yoga, and the teachings of the Buddha.
 She loves to wander around nature, and play with kids and animals any chance she gets.

 Mohan Panwar (Anjanisain, Uttarakhand, India)